Advertisement

 Other Programs

-The Mainstream (Non-Elderly Disabled) Section 8 Housing Choice Voucher waiting list is currently closed and last accepted applications from August 1, 2019, until January 1, 2020.
-This program serves non-elderly persons with disabilities between 18 and 62 years of age.
+The Mainstream Section 8 Housing Choice Voucher waiting list is currently closed; applications were last accepted from August 1, 2019, until January 1, 2020.
+This program is for non-elderly persons with disabilities, aged 18 to 61 years, meeting HUD's disability definition.

 The Rental Assistance Demonstration program converts Public Housing units to project-based assistance, allowing housing authorities to leverage private funding for property rehabilitation while preserving long-term affordability for residents.